 - i.
-'Chair' means the Chair of the Governing Body appointed from time to time. - ii.
-'Clerk' means the Clerk to the Governing Body appointed from time to time. - iii.
-'Companion' means a willing work colleague not involved in the subject matter of the disciplinary proceedings against an employee under this Disciplinary Policy and Procedure, or an accredited representative of a trade union or other professional association of which the employee is a member, who should be available for the periods of time necessary to meet the timescales under this Disciplinary Policy and Procedure. - iv.
-'Diocesan Schools Commission' means the education service provided by the diocese, which may also be known, or referred to, as the Diocesan Education Service. - v.
-'Governing Body' means the governing body of the School. - vi.
-'Governors' means the governors appointed or elected to the Governing Body of the School, from time to time. - vii.
-'Headteacher' means the substantive headteacher, who is the person with overall responsibility for the day to day management of the school.
+'Chair' means the Chair of the Governing Board as appointed from time to time. - ii.
+'Clerk' means the Clerk to the Governing Board as appointed from time to time. - iii.
+'Companion' means a willing work colleague not involved in the subject matter of the disciplinary proceedings against an employee under this Disciplinary Policy and Procedure, or a trade union official, an accredited representative of a trade union or other professional association of which the employee is a member, who should be available for the periods of time necessary to meet the timescales under this Disciplinary Policy and Procedure. - iv.
+'Diocesan Schools Commission' means the education service provided by the diocese in which the School is situated, which may also be known, or referred to, as the Diocesan Education Service. - v.
+'Governing Board' means the governing Board of the School as constituted from time to time. - vi.
+'Governors' means the governors appointed or elected to the Governing Board of the School, from time to time. - vii.
+'Headteacher' means the most senior teacher in the School who is responsible for its management and administration.